 Our findings suggest implications for policy.
 Because selection effects hardly play a role, efforts to restrain the more immoral players in a market may not affect market outcomes as long as these immoral players can be replaced by others.
 For instance, we think that it is doubtful that the recent dissolution of Purdue Pharma will solve the crisis in the opioids market.
 Instead, it may be more promising to pursue measures that restore or create pivotality in the market.
 One way to accomplish this would be to individually constrain traders in the quantities that they can trade.
-The treatment that implements this shows much less moral erosion.
+Treatment MULTI, which implements this constraint, shows much less moral erosion.
 Further, because even the traders themselves normatively disapprove of the outcomes in the unrestrained markets, we expect that there may be support for measures that restore pivotality.
 As an alternative to individual capacity constraints, externalities can be mitigated by introducing taxes on the relevant behavior (Plott 1983).
 On the other hand, aggregate quotas (i.e., cap-and-trade systems) can crowd-out moral behavior as they remove pivotality and make traders replaceable in the acquisition of the permits (Herweg & Schmidt 2022).

 The large erosion of morals we detect has also implications for our understanding of markets as aggregators of preferences.
-Using market outcomes to infer individuals' preferences regarding damages to third parties is complicated by key market design features.
-Simultaneously, obtaining a precise measurement of moral preferences in one environment may not be particularly useful to understand behavior in other environments.
+Using existing market outcomes to infer individuals' preferences regarding damages to third parties seems not easily generalize to other (market) institutions.
 Participants can behave very selfishly and quite generously depending on specific features of the market structure.
 A poor understanding of the forces that apply in a given environment might fundamentally lead to a misrepresentation of individuals' preferences.
 In this sense, markets may not aggregate preferences in a straightforward way.
-Aside from concerning economists attempting to estimate preferences, this inference problem affects market participants themselves: Our subjects strongly underestimate how much their peers care about the donation to UNICEF after having participated in multi-unit markets.
-This brings up another potential danger of inference from market outcomes: We might be systematically underestimating by how much fellow members of our society would actually want to prevent the externalities they cause.
+Aside from concerning economists attempting to estimate preferences, this inference problem affects market participants themselves, as we discuss in Appendix Section A.11: Our participants underestimate how much their peers care about the donation to UNICEF after having participated in multi-unit markets.
+This brings up another potential danger of inference from market outcomes: We might be systematically underestimating how much fellow members of our society would actually want to prevent the externalities we collectively cause.